OscarKhaing/cse15l-lab-reports/lab-report-5.md

 Our operations will mainly be done on this `written_2/` directory.

-# Option 1: -type
+# Option 1: find -type

-An option we will look at is.
+An option we will look at is '-type'.
 This is selected through the github repo [https://math2001.github.io/article/bashs-find-command/](https://math2001.github.io/article/bashs-find-command/)